Best Times to Visit Baku, Azerbaijan

 What is the best time of year to visit Baku for pleasant weather and fewer crowds?

 Shoulder seasons, April-May and September-October, offer the most pleasant weather in Baku with comfortable temperatures and fewer crowds than the peak summer months.
-You'll still have plenty of sunshine, but avoid the intense summer heat and higher prices.
+You'll still have plenty of sunshine for exploring, but avoid the intense heat of July and August.

-What are some local customs or etiquette points I should be aware of when visiting Baku?
+Are there any specific local customs or etiquette tips I should be aware of when visiting Baku?

 Ready to Plan Your Trip?